 Processor reporting during the upcoming retrospective reporting period is voluntary and these particular companies have up to 420 days after the final rule is published in the Federal Register to report.
 Thus, the retrospective processor reporting period will end on October 5, 2018.
 In contrast, forward-looking reporting for processors or their U.S. suppliers will be mandatory to resume commercial activity on an inactive substance.

 The final rule addresses the transitional period between June 22, 2016 (the day after the lookback period for retrospective reporting ends) and the date that EPA designates chemical substances on the Inventory as active or inactive (the day that forward-looking reporting begins).
-EPA will identify chemical substances for inactive designation in a signed action accompanying the first version of the Inventory with all finalized active-inactive EPA expects to publish this first version of the Inventory with all listings identified as active or inactive as soon as practicable after compilation in a posting on EPA’s TSCA Inventory web page.
-The rule clarifies that the obligation to submit an NOA Form B does not arise until 90 days after EPA has identified chemical substances for the inactive designation.
+EPA will identify chemical substances proposed for inactive designation in the first version of the updated Inventory that is published on EPA’s TSCA Inventory web page.
+Those substances do not become officially inactive for an additional 90 days, and companies may submit an NOA Form B even before that to identify them as active.